minhdao/minhdao.github.io/README.md

-My personal blog.
-Mainly used as a place to keep my notes and other stuff :)
-Powered by Jekyll.
-Theme 'Trophy' by Thomas https://github.com/thomasvaeth/trophy-jekyll.
+This place is where I keep my thoughts and notes related to tech and many more things.
+While the content on this site is not meant for teaching purpose, I hope that it can also be useful for others.